JonR-lang/burger-restaurant-api/ReadMe.md

 This is my entry for a simple API that allows users to create, read, update, and delete products, burger types, coupons, and orders.

+### Note: Both the links for the complete postman documentation and the ER diagram are at the bottom of this file.
+Scroll to the bottom to spot the links.

 Please note that because I am using a free instance of render to host my server, it takes sometime to spin up the server after being idle for a while.

 # Base URL